kudras3r/kudras3r/README.md

 ### **<div align="center">This profile will gather dust here forever</div>**

-- 👁️‍🗨️ I’m currently working on resolving life's eternal questions.
+- 👁️‍🗨️ I’m currently working on resolving life's eternal questions

 - 📚 Now I'm learning everything there is to learn